Vinni-Cedraz/Vinni-Cedraz/README.md

   ## Hi there 👋

-      *  I'm Vinnícius Cedraz Ribeiro and in this readme you'll find some information about me.
+      *  I'm Vinnícius Cedraz Ribeiro and in this readme you'll find some information about me

   ## Relevant Information